 - Each person must sign up individually

-- Volunteers do not need to be affiliated with NC State University (students, faculty and staff are welcome to volunteer with friends and family).
+- Volunteers do not need to be affiliated with NC State University (students, faculty, and staff are welcome to volunteer with friends and family).

 - Provide instructions to fans on what can and cannot be recycled

-- Pass out koozies and other promotional items
+- Pass out koozies and other promotional items to those who display great recycling behaviors

 - Volunteers should be prepared to do a lot of walking while carrying a backpack of supplies (please let us know ahead of time if you require any special accommodations)